sunnysunil611/MedicalDataset-Analysis-/README.md

 - Loan repayment duration and status analysis.
 - Ratings and the role of homeownership in loan approval.

-#### Achievements
-Successfully completing the Statistical Loan Analysis project within two days of its December 2023 launch, I secured a top rank on the leaderboard.
-Unbeknownst to me, by the end of the one-week project period, a total of 1500 participants had attempted this challenge.

 #### Overview
 Welcome to the Healthcare Data Analysis project, focusing on three essential datasets: "hospitalization_details," "medical_examinations," and "names."
 The project consists of two main modules: